Common DNS Configurations

 To route email to a third-party email service, create MX records that associate your mail server (for example,

-mail.example.org) with a hostname provided by the third-party service.
-For instructions, see the website of your third-party email service.
+mail.example-site-demo.com) with a hostname provided by the third-party service.
+For more detailed instructions, see the website of your third-party email service.

 Use Wildcard DNS Records